vkbo/novelWriter/docs/source/int_started.rst

 Building the Documentation
 ==========================

-If you installed novelWriter from a package, the documentation should be bre-built and included.
+If you installed novelWriter from a package, the documentation should be pre-built and included.
 If you're running novelWriter from the source code, a local copy of this documentation can be generated.
 It requires the following Python packages on Debian and Ubuntu.